No place they'd rather be...

 Uliving is changing the face of student accommodation.
 Working with our university partners, we're setting a new standard.

-We then work with the university, as well as local authorities and communities, to plan and build innovative new schemes – designed by top architects and designers, executed by a world leader in sustainable construction.
+We work alongside universities and investor partners as well as local authorities and communities to plan and build innovative new schemes, designed by outstanding architects and executed by a world leader in sustainable construction.
 We also purchase existing accommodation, implementing an extensive refurbishment program to improve the quality and energy performance of the buildings.

 The Uliving model